Bikram style yoga

 • Biomechanically sound: Referring to practices that consider the body's natural mechanics and movement patterns to prevent injury and promote optimal movement.

-The non-high-heat format extends the opportunity to experience this exceptional yoga series to those who may not have otherwise ventured into the high-heat room typically associated with a Bikram yoga or 26 & 2 class.
+The non-high-heat format extends the opportunity to practice this yoga series to those who may not otherwise venture into the high-heat room typically associated with a Bikram yoga class.

-For the classic OG hot class, go to Heart of The Valley Yoga in Corvallis.
-You will not be dissapointed!
+For the original Bikram hot yoga class, check out Heart of The Valley Yoga in Corvallis.

 • The 26 & 2 yoga series is a collection of postures originating from the Ghosh Lineage of Yoga in Calcutta, India.
 Bikram Choudhury was a student of the Ghosh College of Yoga in India.
-He studied under Bishnu Ghosh from the age of 4, winning yoga competitions and gaining great respect in the yoga world.
+He studied under Bishnu Ghosh from the age of 4, winning yoga competitions and gaining respect in the yoga world.
 At age 17, Bikram had a weight lifting accident, the result being that he was told he would never walk again.
 He knew if anyone could help his outcome it would be Bishnu Ghosh so he returned to recover under his guidance.
-After only six months, his knee had all but recovered.
+After a short number of months his knee had almost fully recovered.

-Some time later, Bikram sequenced the 26 & 2 posture series with the intent that this collection of Ghosh postures would functionally help most people regardless of age, illness, or situation to heal the body and mind.
+Some time later, Bikram sequenced the 26 & 2 posture series with the intent that this collection of Ghosh postures would functionally help most people regardless of age, illness, or situation and could heal the body and mind.